Federally qualified health centers: An overview

 Newly insured and uninsured populations will depend on FQHCs and FQHC look-alikes for primary care.
 Despite bipartisan political and financial support, FQHCs face challenges.
 To achieve long-term sustainability, FQHCs need to become financially self-sufficient, find ways to address the growing health professional shortages, advance collaborative efforts with provider networks, and improve cost and quality outcomes.

 This paper describes the FQHC model and how FQHCs operate nationally; it then provides a look at the future of FQHCs within the context of health care reform, and concludes by summarizing the challenges facing FQHCs.
-Read the full paper here.
+A companion piece examines whether FQHCs are effective.